Ethereum (ETH) Wallet

 Simple and Intuitive

-Trust Wallet provides a user with unified wallet address that can be used to manage both Ethereum and all tokens.
-That means you can use the same address to participate in ICOs or airdrops as well as to send and receive Ethereum.
+Trust Wallet provides a user with a unified wallet address that can be used to manage Ethereum and all ERC20 tokens.
+That means you can use the same address to participate in many airdrops, as well as to send and receive Ethereum.
 Trust Wallet is intuitive and easy to understand yet packed with tons of useful features.

 Safe and Secure

 Trust Wallet puts security and anonymity of users first.
 Our key principles:

 - Client-based infrastructure ensures that keys are stored locally, on your device

 - Bank-level security safeguards your Digital Assets from potential threats

 - Application-level authentication system prevents unauthorized access through an unlocked device